• Instagram

 More Small-Bite Matcha Treats

-I have many matcha recipes on Proportional Plate like these matcha blood oranges, and the following are a some of the small bites I like to keep around:
+I have too many irresistible matcha recipes to count.
+Here are the matcha small bites I like to keep around.

 I love hearing from you!
 You can also FOLLOW ME on INSTAGRAM, TIKTOK, and PINTEREST to see more delicious food and what I’m up to.